Back to blog

 Reply.io: best mid-market multichannel

-Reply.io has evolved from a simple email sequencing tool into a competent multichannel platform with AI-powered email writing, LinkedIn automation, and phone integration.
-Their Jason AI assistant handles initial reply classification and can draft responses.
+Reply.io has grown from a simple email sequencer into a multichannel platform with AI email writing, LinkedIn automation, and phone.
+Its Jason AI assistant handles initial reply classification and can draft responses.

 What works well: The multichannel sequence builder is mature and reliable.
 Jason AI’s email generation produces better-than-average copy for initial outreach.
 The integration ecosystem (Salesforce, HubSpot, Pipedrive) is well-developed.
 Reply scoring helps prioritize the highest-intent responses.